 Dynamic measurements (where the contact angle is measured periodically over time) are useful for quantifying the efficacy of surfactants and other surface treatments.
 Other factors that can affect dynamic measurements include evaporation, molecular relaxation, absorption of the liquid into a porous solid, and adsorption.

-Contact Angle Hysteresis is the difference between the Advancing and Receding Contact Angles and is used to characterize surface roughness and surface heterogeneity.
+Contact Angle Hysteresis is the difference between the advancing and receding contact angles and is used to characterize surface roughness and surface heterogeneity.
 It is affected by cleanliness, the presence of surfactants, and other surface treatments.
 In general, when the contact angle hysteresis is small, this would indicate that the solid surface is homogeneous in terms of structure (roughness) and chemical composition so long as the system is in a Wenzel state.

 Dewetting can be the result of evaporation or absorption.
 If a sessile drop loses volume, the three-phase line may retract as shown below on the left.
 The dewetting phenomenon contrasts with pinning as shown on the right.
 Dewetting is also used to describe when a thin liquid film on a solid or on another liquid phase ruptures and produces drops.
 Dewetting is the opposite of wetting.